 So, you may think of a blog as an online equivalent of a traditional diary.
-Like a traditional journal or diary, a typical blog is written in informal language, the kind of language that characterizes day to day personal communication.
+Like a traditional journal or diary, a typical blog is written in informal language that characterizes day-to-day personal communication.

 A vital clarification here: It isn’t just individuals who run blogs.
 Businesses and corporations own and run blogs too.
 Later, I will discuss different types of blogs, their purposes, and their benefits but suffice to say that all blogs are not created equal.